 The Legacy seats five occupants.
 A four-dial electroluminescent instrument display is installed in 2.5 GT Limited models, which include leather-trimmed upholstery, an in-dash six-CD changer, an eight-way power driver's seat, dual-zone automatic climate control, and heated front seats and mirrors.

 For 2007, the center audio and climate controls have been redesigned for a cleaner look.
 A navigation system is standard on the Spec B and optional on automatic-equipped 2.5 GT Limited sedans.
 All Legacy sedans include a 60/40-split, folding rear seat with a center pass-through.

 Under the Hood

-A five-speed-manual gearbox is standard.
-A four-speed automatic is optional in the 2.5i while the turbocharged 2.5 GT can have a 5-speed automatic.
+A five-speed manual gearbox is standard.
+A four-speed automatic is optional in the 2.5i while the turbocharged 2.5 GT can have a five-speed automatic.
 The five-speed automatic incorporates Sportshift for manual gear changes, either at the gearshift or by using buttons on the Momo-designed steering wheel.
 When a quick burst of acceleration is needed, tapping a button causes the transmission to drop down one gear temporarily.
 The 2.5 GT Limited wagon is available only with an automatic transmission.
 All Subarus have all-wheel drive.

-Seat-mounted side-impact airbags, side curtain-type airbags and antilock brakes are standard.
+Seat-mounted side-impact airbags, side curtain airbags and antilock brakes are standard.
 Active front-seat head restraints are included.

 The Legacy usually runs quietly, but occupants can hear tire noise on pavement separators and other imperfections.
 Acceleration in turbocharged models is energetic from a standstill and when passing and merging, though it's short of record-setting.
 Automatic-transmission shifts are particularly smooth.